mkutay/cookieblog.net/_posts/2023-11-19-sam-altman-fired.md

 date: 2023-11-19 14:30:00 +0300
 author: Kuyta
 comments: true
-excerpt: "Who could have expected to see the CEO of OpenAI, the creators of DALL-E 3, ChatGPT, and GPT-4, Sam Altman, get fired last Friday?"
+excerpt: "Who could have expected to see the CEO of OpenAI, the creator of DALL-E 3, ChatGPT, and GPT-4, Sam Altman, get fired last Friday?"
 header:
   overlay_image: /assets/images/sam-altman-fired/cat-sound.png
   overlay_filter: 0.5